mannyortiz478/mannyortiz478/README.md

 Welcome to my GitHub 🚀 I'm Manny Ortiz, a big tech enthusiast.
 I am eager to learn new skills and technologies to make a positive impact.
 ## 👷🏼 Status

-- Developing an Invoice Manager for a cleaning business, to streamline invoice processes.
+- Developing a React Firebase Chat App; Using Google Cloud, Firebase, React, HTML, CSS and JS.

 ## 🤝 Collaboration & Contributions